How often do you wake up in the depths of the night? Do you roll over and soon fall asleep again, or does your busy mind have other ideas?

 There’s a range of mental health issues which can lead to sleep problems.
 People who suffer from anxiety or stress, for example, can have disturbed sleep.
 And when that flurry of thoughts and worries arrives, it can be hard to fall asleep again.

-3. Needing the toilet
+3. Needing to go to the bathroom

 Alcohol can trigger wakings for several reasons: